You can use Analytics to better understand your video and channel performance with key metrics and reports in YouTube Studio.

-- Suggested videos: Traffic from suggestions that appear next to or after other videos and from links in video descriptions.
+- Suggested videos: Traffic from suggestions that show next to or after other videos and from links in video descriptions.
 These videos could be your own videos or someone else's.

 - Playlists: Traffic from the most-watched playlists that include your videos.

 - When your viewers are on YouTube: Your audience's online activity across your channel and all of YouTube.
-Data is based on your viewers across all devices in the last 28 days.
+Data is based on your viewers across all devices in the past 28 days.

 - Age and gender: Your audience by age and gender.
 Data is based on signed-in viewers across all devices.

-- Other channels that your audience watches: Your audience's online activity across other channels on YouTube.
-Data is based on your viewers across all devices in the last 28 days.
+- Popular channels: Your audience's viewing activity across other channels on YouTube.
+Data is based on your viewers across all devices in the past 28 days.

-- Other videos that your audience watched: Your audience's online activity outside of your channel.
-Data is based on your viewers across all devices in the last 7 days.
+- What your audience watches: Your audience's viewing activity outside of your channel.
+If there's enough data, you can filter by Videos, Shorts and Live.
+Data is based on your viewers across all devices in the past seven days.

 - Top geographies: Your audience by geography.
 Data is based on IP address.